 While waiting to enter the program, students are encouraged to take the following courses: ENGL 60 (Study & Test Taking Skills); and REQUIRED COURSES: HEOC 172 (Nutrition); PSYCH 125 (Human Development).

-The next Vocational Nursing Program (Extended Format only) will begin a new class in Spring 2021 (January).
-This class will have 30 openings, which will be filled by the first 30 applicants who have completed the procedures listed in the application packet.
 For more specific information about the application process to the Vocational Nursing Program, please see the Program information sheet, on the Navagation bar to the left.

 Please click here for the Occupational Spanish